-Pyrex Pitchers & Beverage Jugs
+Pyrex Juice Pitchers & Beverage Jugs

-Open Handle Pitcher
+Open Handle Pitcher:

 Sizes: 1 Qt (7¼" tall); 1½ Qt (8½" tall)

-The open handle juice pitcher first appeared in 1965, when it was sold undecorated with a white printed backstamp and a white plastic lid.
+The open handle juice pitcher first appeared in 1965, when it was sold undecorated with a white printed backstamp and an optional white plastic lid.

 (Photo: Spring Blossom Green open-handle pitcher with matching Glas-Snap.
 Image from 1972 advertisement.)